vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--uncached`
       Show only locally uncached images.

+`cpu-scheduler status`
+  Show status of the CPU scheduler.

+  The CPU scheduler is used on systems with multiple physical packages, e.g.
+  CPUs in multiple sockets.
+It ensures that each container is running only on CPUs from the same package, thus preventing costly accesses to resources belonging to other packages.

+  When a container starts, it is assigned to one CPU package.
+The scheduler selects the package with the highest idle time at the time.
+Use `ct ls -o id,cpu_package` to see containers and their CPU package.

+`cpu-scheduler enable`
+  Turn on container CPU scheduler.

+  The scheduler can be turned on using vpsAdminOS configuration option `osctld.cpuScheduler.enable`.
+Enabling the scheduler using this command has effect only until `osctld` is restarted.

+`cpu-scheduler disable`
+  Disable the CPU scheduler.

+  The scheduler can be permanently turned ooff using vpsAdminOS configuration option `osctld.cpuScheduler.enable`.
+Disabling the scheduler using this command has effect only until `osctld` is restarted.

+`cpu-scheduler package ls`
+  List CPU packages, their CPUs and idle times.

+    `-H`, `--hide-header`
+      Do not show header, useful for scripting.

+    `-L`, `--list`
+      List available parameters and exit.

+    `-o`, `--output` *parameters*
+      Select parameters to output.

+    `-s`, `--sort` *parameters*
+      Sort output by parameters, comma separated.
+Sorted by idle time by default.

+`cpu-scheduler package enable` *package*
+  Enable *package* for use if it was previously disabled.

+`cpu-scheduler package disable` *package*
+  Prevent the scheduler from assigning containers to *package*

+  This setting is lost on `osctld` restart, after which all packages are enabled.

 `monitor`
   Print all events reported by `osctld` to standard output.
 If global option `-j`, `--json` is used, the events are printed in JSON.